Anthony Kelly (academic)

-Anthony Elliott-Kelly FAcSS or Anthony Kelly, better known as Tony Kelly, is an Irish academic who is currently Professor of Education (and former Head of Department) at the University of Southampton, England.
+Anthony Elliott-Kelly FAcSS, or Anthony Kelly and commonly known as Tony Kelly, is an Irish academic who is currently Professor of Education at the University of Southampton, England.

 Education and career

-Kelly got a degree from the National University of Ireland and also attended Queens' College, Cambridge and Trinity College, Cambridge (on a scholarship).
+Kelly attended secondary school at Marist College, Athlone, and attended the National University of Ireland, Queens' College, Cambridge and Trinity College, Cambridge.

 He previously worked at the University of Cambridge with Mel West, and before that was a headteacher in Ireland.
-His background is in applied mathematics and theoretical physics, which he studied at Cambridge under George Batchelor.
+His background is in applied mathematics and theoretical physics.
 He is a fellow of the Institute of Physics and of the Institute of Mathematics and its Applications, organizations devoted to improving education and research.
 In 2013 he was elected as an Academician of the Academy of Social Sciences.
 He was a leading figure in the movement to integrate and rationalise education in the Irish border region where he developed new governance structures.

-Kelly was well known in Ireland because of his work in merging schools with different traditions, and is known in UK university circles for his traditional view of the role of universities.
-As a student at Cambridge he famously cast doubt on the sincerity of a student discussion (on Irish politics) in a student society, the Cambridge Apostles, causing some offence.
+Kelly was well known in Ireland because of his work in merging schools with different traditions.
+As a student at Cambridge he famously cast doubt on the sincerity of a student discussion (on Irish politics) in a student society.

-Kelly was founding editor of the journal Education, Knowledge and Economy, serves on the editorial board of other international academic journals, and is an invited lecturer at several leading universities outside the UK.
+Kelly was founding editor of the journal Education, Knowledge and Economy, serves on the editorial board of other international academic journals, and is an invited lecturer and Visiting Professor at several leading universities.
 He serves on several national UK steering groups and approval panels, and has appeared before the House of Commons Select Committee on Education.
-He served on the REF2014 panel for Education, UoA25.
+He served on the REF2014 and REF2021 panels for Education.
 He also retains an interest and involvement in Anglo-Irish affairs.
-He is the author of approximately one hundred research reports, books and papers in leading academic journals.
+He is the author of approximately one hundred single-authored research reports, books and papers in leading academic journals. and was highly regarded by students for the quality of his lectures.

+He is a member of the Hawks Club [Cambridge], the Oxford & Cambridge Club [Pall Mall] and the Athenaeum [Pall Mall].
+He has played Bridge at International level for Northern Ireland.